jifems/adxsharing/troubleshoot-adx-sharing.md

 This article explains how to troubleshoot common issues in sharing and receiving data from Azure Data Explorer.

+## Permission error to share data

+## Permission error to configure target ADX cluster

+## When configuring target ADX cluster, my ADX cluster is not showing up

 ## Azure Data Share invitation not showing up
 In some cases, when a new user clicks Accept Invitation from the e-mail invitation that was sent, they may be presented with an empty list of invitations.
 This could be due to the following reasons: